ml4ai/tomcat/docs/index.rst

 The Github repository for ToMCAT can be found `here <https://github.com/ml4ai/tomcat>`_.

-**We're hiring!** We are looking to hire a research programmer for the project!
+**ToMCAT equipment wiki**

-Please see the `job posting <https://arizona.csod.com/ux/ats/careersite/4/home/requisition/8678?c=arizona>`_ for details:
+The wiki for the ToMCAT equipment for the Lang Lab can be found `here <https://github.com/val-pf/tomcat-equipment-wiki/wiki>`_.

 **Presentations**